Emergency services launch river rescue

 These are external links and will open in a new window

-A rescue operation has started at Clunie Dam on Loch Tummel in Perthshire.
+A rescue operation has been carried out at Clunie Dam on Loch Tummel in Perthshire.

-It is understood a member of the Edinburgh Kayak Club had been sitting on rocks when he slipped and fell into the water shortly before 14:30.
+It is understood a man had been sitting on rocks when he slipped and fell into the water shortly before 14:30.

-Police said the man, who is believed to be in his 50s, was caught in rapids at the bottom of the falls.
+Members of Edinburgh Kayak Club assisted with the rescue before the emergency services arrived.

-A rescue helicopter was launched, along with water rescue teams from Perth and Dundee, fire crews and paramedics.
+The man was pulled from the water at about 15:35 and was taken from the scene by helicopter.
+His condition is not known.